Sorting in Memristive Memory: Proposed In-Memory Binary Sorting

 In each step, the sortings in different partitions are executed in parallel.
-After six steps and execution of a total of 24 (=$4\times6$) basic sorting operations the sorted data is ready in memory.\ignore{Table~\ref{Table:SortingNetwork-Steps} compares the number of sorting steps and the total number of basic sorting units for implementation of different bitonic sorting networks with sizes of 4, 8, 16, and general case of $N$ inputs. }Each basic sorting operation is implemented based on the in-memory basic binary sorting proposed in Section~\ref{Sec:Basic_Sorting_binary}.
-Table~\ref{Table:SortingNetwork-Lateny-Dimension} shows the total number of processing cycles, the required size of crossbar memory, and the energy consumption of different sizes of in-memory bitonic networks.
-The number of processing cycles is found by [\textit{Number of steps $\times$ (1 + Number of Processing Cycles to Execute one Basic Sorting Operation) + Number of Copy Operations}].
-The required size of crossbar memory is also found by [\textit{Data-width $\times~N/2~\times$ Crossbar Size of one Basic Sorting Unit}].
+After six steps and the execution of a total of 24 (=$4\times6$) basic sorting operations, the sorted data is ready in the memory.\ignore{Table~\ref{Table:SortingNetwork-Steps} compares the number of sorting steps and the total number of basic sorting units for implementation of different bitonic sorting networks with sizes of 4, 8, 16, and general case of $N$ inputs. }Each basic sorting operation is implemented based on the in-memory basic binary sorting proposed in Section~\ref{Sec:Basic_Sorting_binary}.
+Table~\ref{Table:SortingNetwork-Lateny-Dimension} shows the total number of processing cycles, the required size of crossbar memory, and the energy consumption of different sizes of in-memory bitonic networks. {The total number of processing cycles, $PC_t$, is calculated using }

+where $PC_b$ is the number of processing cycles necessary to execute a basic sorting operation, $CP$ is the number of copy operations, and $S$ the number of sorting steps.
+The required size of crossbar memory ($M_t$) is found by

+where $M_b$ is the size of the crossbar memory required for one basic sorting unit\footnote{We remember that $n$ is the data-width and $N$ is the network size or the total number of items to be sorted.}.

 \ignore{

 }